rustic-rs/rustic/tests/repository-fixtures/README.md

 This directory contains fixtures for testing the `rustic` and `restic` repositories.

-The `rustic` repository is a repository that is used to test the `rustic` binary.
-The `restic` repository is a repository created by the `restic` backup tool.
+The `rustic` repository is used to test the `rustic` binary.
+The `restic` repository is a repository created `restic`.
 The latter is used to ensure that `rustic` can read and write to a repository created by `restic`.
+The `rustic-copy-repo` repository is used to test the copying of snapshots between repositories.

 ## Accessing the Repositories